JMartinHorizons/Digital-Writing-Folio/exercises.md

 ### Week 2 Remixes & Reflections
 [To Make a Dadaist Poem](https://oval-deluxe-garnet.glitch.me/)
+>

 [N+7](https://transparent-fuzzy-sprout.glitch.me/)
+>

 [We Walk to You](https://marvelous-amused-marsupial.glitch.me/)
+> This was the poetry generator that I played with the most, by changing line generation, word choice and the overall tone of the text.
+For one thing, the experience with entering and altering the script was a good introduction to the working of the language.
+It’s apparent to me that maths, as has been brought up through the readings on Oulipo, is an unavoidable aspect of writing through digital forms such as this.
+In this experiment, the way I have changed the stanzas to sometimes include couplets spirals into chaotic patterns of lines.
+It doesn’t undermine the generator entirely, but it doesn’t always work.

 ### Questions on remix of 'Tarako Gorge': 'Camel Tail' by Sonny Rae Tempest
 - What aspects of the remix are the same?